TomSento/utils-js/readme.md

 ## FEATURES

-- Organize your utils in multiple files.
-- Compiles utils to single object, where each utility is single line of code:
+- **Compiles utils from multiple files to single object, where each utility is single line of code**

 ```javascript
 // COMPILE COMMAND COMMENT